 M6 Gran Coupe

-The Gran Coupe body style is equipped similarly to the other M6 versions.
+The Gran Coupe body style is equipped similarly to the other M6 versions, including the twin-turbo V-8 and choice of manual or automatic transmissions.
 The biggest differences are in the body style itself and the resulting interior space.
 From bumper to bumper, the Gran Coupe is 4.4 inches longer than the M6 coupe and 4.1 inches longer than the 5 Series sedan.
 The front seat dimensions are essentially the same as the coupe's, but the Gran Coupe boasts a roomier backseat with three rather than two positions.

 - 35.3 inches of legroom versus the coupe's 30.5 inches